 What Other Disney Films are Symbolic?

 I would venture to say, no matter what Disney movie you decide to turn on, you will find a deeper meaning behind the simple plot.
 In fact, we recently broke down various Disney subliminal messages in movies, which you may enjoy checking out.

-Here are just a few others of my favorites that come to mind:
+With that said, here are just a few others of my favorites that come to mind:

 The Lion King